archondigital/archondigital.github.io/_posts/2008-03-22-firefox-3-beta-4.md

 ---
+published: true
-title: Firefox 3 Beta 4
+post_title: Firefox 3 Beta 4
 author: Archon Digital
 excerpt: Just this morning I installed the latest beta from Mozilla Firefox.
 This is the first time I am installing the beta to give it a road test.
 Since I first started using it, I immediately noticed how faster the beta is as compared to the current version and it appears to not consume too much memory.
 layout: post